amiller/dstack-examples/tutorial/02-kms-and-signing/README.md

 # Tutorial 02: KMS and Signing

-Derive persistent keys that survive restarts and produce on-chain verifiable signatures.
+Derive persistent keys that survive restarts and produce verifiable signatures.

 ## The Problem